-The current condition described in the analysis below incorporates all past actions that have occurred within the analysis areas which correspond to the proposed thinning unit boundaries.
-There are no other ownerships to consider within the analysis areas.
-There are also no foreseeable future actions to include.
+The existing condition described in the analysis below incorporates all past actions that have occurred within the analysis areas.
+There are no other ownerships to consider within the analysis areas and there are also no foreseeable future actions to include.
 While there may be future thinning or other actions, there is no proposal now for future actions that have sufficient site specificity to conduct an analysis.
 The appropriate time to conduct a cumulative effects analysis for future projects would be in a future EA after a firm proposal is developed.